by Susan Flantzer © Unofficial Royalty 2017

 Joan was allowed to see her husband while he was imprisoned, but after his release, she decided to remain in England.
 Joan’s mother Isabella of France had been under house arrest since 1330 because of her part in deposing her husband King Edward II with her lover Roger Mortimer, 1st Earl of March.
 Joan nursed her mother during her final illness in 1358.

 Joan, aged 41, died of the plague at Hertford Castle in England on September 7, 1362.
 She was buried at Christ Church Greyfriars in London where her mother had been buried.
-The church suffered much damage during King Henry VIII’s Dissolution of the Monasteries and many of the tombs were destroyed.
+The church suffered much damage during King Henry VIII’s Dissolution of the Monasteries and many tombs were destroyed.
 During the Great Fire of London in 1666, the medieval church was completely destroyed.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.